Australian Open chief defends tournament's January date - NewsBreak

 Australian Open chief defends tournament's January date

-Tournament director Craig Tiley has described as “ridiculous” and “bizarre” calls for the timing of the Australia n Open to be changed to allow players a longer off-season.
+MELBOURNE, Australia — (AP) — Tournament director Craig Tiley has described as “ridiculous” and “bizarre” calls for the timing of the Australian Open to be changed to allow players a longer off-season.

 Tiley was responding to an Australian media report which suggested the first Grand Slam of the season might be moved away from January and the height of the Australian summer.